 Meticulous, accurate, and timely bookkeeping goes a long way in helping business owners claim every tax incentive they’re entitled to.
 Documentation is key.
 When there’s quality data, business owners can make real-time, informed decisions about current needs and future forecasts.

 Mid-year tax planning is an essential activity to ensure the business is positioned to pay the least amount in taxes possible.
 However, to achieve this outcome means Minnesota businesses should start reviewing plans now.
-If you have questions about the information outlined above or need assistance with another tax or accounting issue, Smith Schaefer can help.
-For additional information, contact us at [email protected] We look forward to speaking with you soon.
+If you have questions about the information outlined above or need assistance with another tax or accounting issue, Smith Schafer can help.
+For additional information, contact us.
+We look forward to speaking with you soon.